 If you want to add another

-obs_def module, you must rerun
+obs_def module or quantity file, you must rerun

 preprocess and recompile the rest of your project.